What Is PVC Roofing: Membrane Solutions for Flat Roofs

 AI-Powered - 100% Free

-• PVC roofing is a durable, waterproof membrane for flat or low-slope roofs that typically lasts 20-30 years with minimal maintenance.
+• PVC roofing is a durable, waterproof membrane for flat roofs that typically lasts 20-30 years with minimal maintenance, using heat-welded seams that are stronger than the membrane itself.

-• It costs about $6-$12 per square foot installed, making it more expensive upfront than TPO or EPDM but often more durable and energy efficient.
+• It costs $6-12 per square foot installed, making it more expensive upfront than TPO or EPDM, but the long-term durability and energy savings often justify the investment over 20-30 years.

-• PVC offers strong waterproofing, chemical and fire resistance, and a reflective surface that can lower cooling costs, but it comes mostly in light colors and needs professional installation.
+• PVC offers superior waterproofing, chemical and fire resistance, and a reflective surface that lowers cooling costs, but it requires professional installation and comes primarily in white or light gray colors.

 Key Takeaways